tercemundo/groq-langchain-streamlit-aichatbot/README.md

 2. Right click on your mouse and COPY repo:themindfuldude/groq-langchain-aichatbot

 3. Next go to the top right of your Github Repository and PASTE repo:themindfuldude/groq-langchain-aichatbot in the Type / to search box.

-Press Enter on your keyboard and You will now see the repo:themindfuldude/groq-langchain-aichatbot as a selection choice.
-Click on the Repository link which will take you to my groq-langchain-aichatbot repository (while still keeping you siged in to yours-You should see your profile image if you added one on the top right corner of the page) .
+4. Press Enter on your keyboard and You will now see the repo:themindfuldude/groq-langchain-aichatbot as a selection choice.

+5. Click on the Repository link which will take you to my groq-langchain-aichatbot repository (while still keeping you siged in to yours-You should see your profile image if you added one on the top right corner of the page) .

-4. Go to the top right and click on the button that says "Fork" and then click on/select the + Create a new fork which will open up a new window in your Github repository.
+7. Go to the top right and click on the button that says "Fork" and then click on/select the + Create a new fork which will open up a new window in your Github repository.

-5. Give your repository a name or keep the name that is already there, and then click save.
-Now you are ready to rock.
+8. Give your repository a name or keep the name that is already there, and then click save.
+You are ready to Launch and Test  Groq and Streamlit and Github Codespaces.

+9. Go to the (near) Top right and click on the GREEN BUTTON that says CODE and select Codespaces.
+This will lanuch your Github Codespaces Visual Studio Code Editor window and your free Codespaces server.

+10. In your Terminal Window of your Codespaces Visual Studio Code Editor Type the following command and press enter: streamlit run app.py

+11. A small browser Window will open on the top right side of your Codespaces Visual Studio Code Editor.

+12. Click on the small browsers Launch in Your Browser Button and you are ready to begin using Groq!

 I Love Github Codespaces, Groq and Streamlit!
-Amazing Products...
+Amazing Products...Enjoy

 ![1 groq conversational chatbot](https://github.com/themindfuldude/groq-langchain-aichatbot/assets/130063458/0a6f2bac-ba17-429b-b773-dc0561df776f)